rentry/rentry.github.io/_posts/2023-07-19-wyoming-the-winds.md

 ## To The Winds

 When I planned my Wyoming trip, I knew I wanted to visit some places I had spent little or no time in growing up in the state.
 One of those places is the Wind River Range ("The Winds"), and iconic mountain range containing Wyoming's highest point, Gannett Peak.
-The Winds, and Lander itself, are also world famous for being the longtime "classroom" and headquarters of [NOLS](https://www.nols.edu/en/), formerly known as the National Outdoor Leadership School.
+The Winds, and Lander itself, are world famous for being the longtime "classroom" and headquarters of [NOLS](https://www.nols.edu/en/), formerly known as the National Outdoor Leadership School.

-I spent two days with my parents and Buffalo, and then drove the 3 hours and 40 minutes to Lander, Wyoming, at the base of the Winds.
+I spent two days with my parents in Buffalo, and then drove the 3 hours and 40 minutes to Lander, Wyoming, at the base of the Winds.

 The drive took me through some places I visited often in my youth, including "the world's largest mineral hot springs" in Thermopolis, and the beautiful Wind River Canyon.